Sunday sketch in pen, ink, and watercolour

 After 15, maybe 20 minutes of almost un-interrupted sketching, a friend called to say she was on her way to visit.
 I dropped in a few darks with my brush pen, packed up quickly and headed back home.

 I painted the sketch at home that evening.
-The reference photo came is useful to refresh my memory.
+I used the reference photo to get the colours and lighting right.